 - An AFF Summer Film Camp T-Shirt

-- A free screening of all completed camp projects on Sunday, August 9 (times will vary based on class) at the Galaxy Highland
+- A free screening of all completed camp projects at a local theater

-- Your child feeling excited about learning and bursting with creativity
+- Your child feeling excited about learning and making a movie!

 Will my child have a chance to show their movie?

 Our Summer Film Camp Showcase (a free screening of all completed camp projects) will be programmed at the end of the summer – typically the first week in August.
 Date/Time for 2020 is currently TBA.